 - Make a commitment to supersocialize your puppy, and then do it - early.
 Don't procrastinate; you don't have much time! - Stay aware of your pup's body language and help him out of trouble if he looks stressed.
-Be prepared to take prompt remedial action if your pup has a negative experience during your socialization program. - Sign up as soon as possible - for a well-run positive puppy class, where both of you can socialize and have a good time. → time.
+Be prepared to take prompt remedial action if your pup has a negative experience during your socialization program. - Sign up as soon as possible - for a well-run positive puppy class. where both of you can socialize and have a good The Whole Dog Journa time ations.

-ations.
 It is challenging to own and train a dog who is afraid of everything new he encounters; worse, the neophobic canine is also a strong candidate for developing fear-related aggression.
-(For more about fearful dogs, see "Fear Itself," WDJ April 2007.)
+(For more about fearful dogs, see "Fear Itself," WDJ April 2007.1

 Lack of exposure to new things is one cause of undersocialization; inappropriate exposure is another.
 If you're not careful during your socialization efforts you may inadvertently set your pup up to create negative associations with parts of the world around him.
-In that case you can actually sensitize your pup to the things you're introducing him to - that is, you can make him afraid of them - the exact opposite outcome of the one you want.
+In that case you can actually sensitize your pup to the things you're introducing him to - that is, you can make him afraid of them the exact opposite outcome of the one you want.

 Think of the well-meaning soccer mom who takes the family's brand-new nine-week old pup to watch her son's team practice.
-The entire team suddenly spies
+The entire team suddenly spies the adorable fluffball and charges toward the pup to oogle over him.
+The terrified puppy screams, pees, and tries to run away when he sees a dozen giant human creatures coming toward him at a dead run.
+He can't escape; he's trapped by the leash, which panics him even more.

-Mom sees the pup flailing at the end of the leash and scoops him up in her arms to ealm him so the boys can pet him.
+Mom sees the pup flailing at the end of the leash and scoops him up in her arms to calm him so the boys can pet him.
 Now he's even more trapped!
 One boy reaches to pat him on the head, and the pup, thinking he may be about to die, as a last resort snaps at the lowering hand that appears poised to grab him.
 The boy yanks his hand away, and mom smacks the puppy for being "bad."